Mubarak1A/100DaysOfCode/0x03-rock_paper_scissors/README.md

-# DAY5 of 100DaysOfCode
+# Rock_Paper_Scissors

-To implement what i learnt on Day4, i decide to start the ROCK PAPER SCISSORS game.
+To implement what i learnt on JavaScript_basics, i decide to start the ROCK PAPER SCISSORS game.

-Just console base only yet.
+Just console base only.

 No GUI yet.